-- · Click the user icon to open or close the menu. - · Collect any self-service requests. - Carry out other self-service tasks; for example, changing your device PIN. - · Sign out.
+- · Click the user icon to open or close the menu.

+- · Collect any self-service requests.

+- · Carry out other self-service tasks; for example, changing your device PIN.

+- View a list of your own devices.

+- · View your own account.

+- Sign out.

-See section 17, Carrying out self-service operations for details.
+See section 18, Carrying out self-service operations for details.